-7.6.
+6.6.
 Maximum Time allowed to complete a Graduate program

-The maximum time allowed for a student in which he/she may complete a graduate degree program is a maximum of double the regular number of required semesters. (e.g. A two-year master degree must be completed in a maximum of 8 regular semesters of enrolment in the program).
+• The maximum time allowed for a student in which he/she may complete a Master degree program is a maximum of double the regular number of required semesters.
+(E.g. a two-year master degree must be completed in a maximum of 8 regular semesters of enrolment in the program).